mlgupta/keyper-web/content/home/faq.md

 ## What is the purpose of hostname as a parameter?
 Keyper uses this hostname to generate a self-signed certificate.
 OpenLDAP and Nginx use this certificate for secure communication.
 Also, this hostname gets embedded in the auth.sh script which you need to download and deploy on each Linux server.
 ## I want to connect to Keyper on a different terminal to see its inside?
 Great.
-First find the container id of the running container, and then use "docker exec" to connect.
+First find the container id of the running container, and then use ```docker exec``` to connect.
 Something like this:
 ```console
 $ docker ps
 CONTAINER ID        IMAGE                 COMMAND                  CREATED             STATUS              PORTS                                                                                       NAMES